yangshun/builder-news/README.md

 - The app can display content dynamically
   - The feed is populated from a Hacker News and Designer News API that I built using Kimono Labs.
 - Settings or form components could modify the app's behaviours
-  - Has a selector to display the default category of news to display upon load of the site.
+  - Has a segmented panel to display the default category of news to display upon load of the site.
   - Has a slider to adjust the maximum number of items shown in the feed.
   - Search box on favourites page to filter out favourites